hongcheki/sweet-watermark/README.md

 ## Reproducing the Main Experiments

 ### 1. Calculating the entropy of the model for human-written code
-Please refer Sec 4.3. of our paper for details.
+Please refer to our paper for details.

 ```
 accelerate launch calculate_human_entropy.py \